DanielMazurkiewicz/WebAI/README.md

         params: [":param1", ">param2", "paramN"] // JSON model properties that should be passed
                                                     // as arguments to this operation

-          // if modelParam name starts with colon ":" then it is assumed a pipe end or an
+          // if param name starts with colon ":" then it is assumed a pipe end or an
           // array type argument (at JSON model - unique string name of pipe end or array
           // or typed array - expected), if numeric type value provided at json model then
           // assumed that expected number of values should be found in setup.data property